CarrierWave integration

 Upload examples

-To get started, first define a CarrierWave uploader class and tell it to use the Cloudinary plugin.
+To get started, define a CarrierWave uploader class and include the Cloudinary plugin.
 For details, see the CarrierWave documentation.

-In this example, we'll convert the uploaded image to a PNG before storing it in the cloud.
-We'll also assign it the post_picture tag.
-We define two additional transformations required for displaying the image in our site: 'standard' and 'thumbnail'.
-A randomly generated unique public ID is generated for each uploaded image and persistently stored in the model.
+In this example, we convert the uploaded image to a PNG before storing it in the cloud.
+We also assign it the post_picture tag.
+We define two additional transformations required for displaying the image on the site: standard and thumbnail.
+A randomly generated unique public ID is assigned to each uploaded image and stored in the model.

 In the following example, we explicitly define a public_id based on the content of the 'short_name' attribute of the 'Post' entity.